CORNET: Learning Table Formatting Rules By Example: Evaluation

-\end{itemize} We first describe the components we built to evaluate \system{}: our benchmark, evaluation metrics and baselines. \paragraph{Benchmark} To evaluate \system{}, we created a benchmark by crawling 22,000 publicly available Excel workbooks from the web.
-Among these, 2,500 workbooks contain at least one CF rule added by users, from which we extracted 10,000 CF rules and their corresponding cell values and formatting.
-After removing duplicates and restricting to rules that operate on at least five cells and format at least two of them, we retain 968 tasks.
-Table~\ref{tab:benchmark-tasks} shows a summary of the benchmark.
-Text rules are the most popular, followed by numeric then date.
+To train and evaluate \system{}, we crawled 1.8 million publicly available Excel workbooks from the web.
+Among these, 236.5K workbooks contain at least one CF rule added by users.
+In total, we extracted 410.6K CF rules and their corresponding cell values and formatting.
+We deduplicate files by filename, sheets by column headers and rules by exact syntactic match.
+Further, we remove rules that operate on less than five cells, format the entire column or only format a single cell.
+After deduplicating and filtering, we retain 105K tasks where a task consists of a (formatted) column and the associated CF rule.
+Table~\ref{tab:benchmark-tasks} shows a summary of the benchmarks.
+Text based tasks are the most popular, followed by numeric then date based tasks.
+We split the 105k tasks into a train set of 80K, which we use for training, and a test set of 25K tasks.